 - Seeking out your company.

-- Regurgitating food onto you.
+- Regurgitating food on you.

-The parrot may get close to your neck and rub its beak against you; it’ll even ‘kiss’ by pecking at your skin without pressure.
+The parrot may get close to your neck and rub its beak against you; it’ll even ‘kiss’ by pecking your skin without pressure.
 Parrots reserve a grooming habit for those for whom they have great fondness.

 Parrots will usually nuzzle against your face, which they identify due to the placement of your eyes and mouth.
 It’ll be the same as when parrots nuzzle or groom each other’s faces.

 Given that the face is such a delicate area, especially for birds, this is a significant sign of trust and affection.
-The parrot knows it won’t be harmed by entering this space.
+The parrot knows it won’t be harmed by entering this vulnerable space.

 Calling And Noises